Getting to Yes: Negotiating Agreement Without Giving In

 And, if your “opponent” resorts to dirty tricks, they have sections on how to handle it when the other side doesn’t play fair.

-The book is current in its third edition.
+The book is currently in its third edition.
 I was fun to read the prefaces to the second and third editions, chronicling the impact the book has had around the world over decades.